ember-learn/guides-source/guides/release/using-typescript/core-concepts/invokables.md

 This signature handles all aspects of a Glimmer component: its arguments, any blocks it yields, and the element to which it will apply `...attributes`.

-For example, consider the `AudioPlayer` described in the [Communicating Between Elements in a Component][section] of the [Template Lifecycle, DOM, and Modifiers guide][guide].
+For example, consider the `AudioPlayer` described in the [Communicating Between Elements in a Component][audio-player-section] of the [Template Lifecycle, DOM, and Modifiers guide][modifiers].

-[section]: ../../components/template-lifecycle-dom-and-modifiers/#toc_communicating-between-elements-in-a-component
-[guide]: ../../components/template-lifecycle-dom-and-modifiers/

 There, we defined component which accepted a `srcUrl` argument and used a `play-when` modifier to manage the behavior of the element: